ashishsamarth/Python/Basics/What-are-python-literals.md

 Python provides the four types of literal collection such as List literals, Tuple literals, Dict literals, and Set literals

 --------------------------------------------------------------------------------------------------------------------------------------------------------------
-a.
-Lists:  List contains items of different data types.
+a.  __Lists__:  List contains items of different data types.
 Lists are mutable i.e., modifiable.
 The values stored in List are separated by comma(,) and enclosed within square brackets([]).
 We can store different types of data in a List.

 e.g.